IMPORTANT DATES (REGULAR submission, long and short papers)

 Healthcare workflow management

-Health systems modeling and simulation - Human-Centered Computing:
+Health systems modeling and simulation - Human Factors:

 Intelligent healthcare stakeholder communication systems